 Octopus Books: Founded in 1969, Octopus Books is an important Ottawa institution that supports social justice groups, the labour movement and the left.
-More than just a bookstore, Octopus plays an active role in stimulating discussion on the Ottawa left with its book launches, ‘community classroom’ and other sponsored events.
-As a sign of its continuing success in the age of Amazon and Chapters, Octopus Books has added a downtown location (251 Bank St., second floor) to its home location (116 Third Ave. near Bank St.) in the Glebe.
-Note: Both locations can get you copies of books mentioned on this site because of their relevance to the tours offered by Peoples’ History Walking Tours.
+More than just a bookstore, Octopus plays an active role in stimulating discussion on the Ottawa left with its book launches, 'community classroom' and other sponsored events.
+Octopus books is located at 116 Third Ave. (near Bank St.) in the Glebe.
+Note: Octopus can get you a copy of many of the books mentioned on this site or during our tours.

 Classic books in the tradition of Peoples’ History / History From Below include:

 - The Making of the English Working Class, E. P. Thompson (many editions)